ds1/post-pilot/README.md

 # post-pilot
-AI-powered, automated social media post scheduler and optimizer software
+AI-powered, automated social media post writer, optimizer, and scheduler software.

+The software continuously learns how to generate the best social media content to post.
+It uses machine learning to identify what content is most effective per audience and channel, then rewrites, optimizes, and schedules future posts accordingly.

 ## Setup